Imatic-IT/imatic-mantis-label-printer/README.md

     - Issue link (QR code)
     - Custom branding
     - Hotline
+    - Summary
 - Project-specific templates can be assigned in the configuration page.
+- Templates are fetched dynamically from a GitHub repository.

 ---